sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 }
 ```

 Our vertices will all have a position and a color.
 The position represents the x, y, and z of the vertex in 3d space.
-The color is the red, greed, and blue values for the vertex.
+The color is the red, green, and blue values for the vertex.
 We need the `Vertex` to be copyable so we can create a buffer with it.

-Next we need the actual data to will make up our triangle.
+Next we need the actual data that will make up our triangle.
 Below `Vertex` add the following.

 ```rust
 //main.rs